• sliderimage

 nottingham criminal solicitor

-Nottingham Crime and Regulatory solicitor Martin Hadley
+Nottingham Regulatory Consultant Martin Hadley

 This knowledge and experience gained over many years has equipped him well, enabling him to review cases from a balanced and independent view point.
 His clients receive the benefit of this unbiased advice, always given in their best interests.

 Since 1999, Martin has used these abilities to specialise in representing healthcare professionals, including staff of a major pharmaceutical company as well as those self-employed.
 He provides advice on investigations by the police, statutory and regulatory bodies.
 He has advised many professionals at the police station, court, Coroner’s Inquests and disciplinary proceedings.
-He has undertaken the advocacy and presentation of cases before the General Pharmaceutical Counsel.
+He has undertaken the advocacy and presentation of cases before the General Pharmaceutical Council.

 His abilities were recognised in 1997 by the Legal Services Commission (now the Legal Aid Agency) when he was appointed to the Funding Review Committee where he sat as both Chair and member.